manu156/manu156.github.io/content/blog/review-guidelines.md

 	use clear names for everything.
 Similar Names for things that represent different things.
 Confusing names can lead to bugs
 - A method should do only one thing and should have correct name
 - It is possible that a method has it's wrong name for example, a method validating user which returns true when user is valid might have return opposite value instead
+- Utility methods may have different behaviour than expected for example a utility method to convert list to set/map might throw an exception when duplicates are encountered or silently replace duplicates in order,..